lqman104/Pokedex/README.md

-# Template Apps
+# pokedex Apps
-This is the template for create new project
+This is the pokedex for create new project

 ## How to run this
 - Download JDK 17 ([link](https://www.oracle.com/java/technologies/javase/jdk17-archive-downloads.html))